The Chow ring of the stack of hyperelliptic curves of odd genus: The Chow ring of : generators and first relations

+Let $V_{g+1}$ be the vector bundle over $\cl{S}$ introduced in definition \ref{def:Vn}, where $\cl{S}$ is the scheme of quadratic ternary forms of rank $3$.
+Recall (see remark \ref{rmk:point of Vn}) that for any field $K$ the points of $V_{g+1}$ can be thought as pairs $(q,f)$ where $q$ is a quadratic ternary form of rank $3$ over $K$ and $f$ is an equivalence class of ternary forms of degree $g+1$ over $K$, where two forms are equivalent if their difference is divisible by $q$.

-Theorem \ref{thm:presentation_Hg} tells us that the Chow ring $A^*(\cl{H}_g)$ is isomorphic to the equivariant Chow ring $A^*_{\GLt\times\Gm}(U')$, where $U'$ is the open subscheme of $V_{g+1}$ consisting of all the pairs $(q,f)$ such that the intersection $Q\cap F$ is smooth, i.e. the intersection consists of $2g+2$ distinct points.
+Theorem \ref{thm:presentation_Hg} tells us that the Chow ring $A^*(\cl{H}_g)$ is isomorphic to the equivariant Chow ring $A^*_{\GLt\times\Gm}(U')$, where $U'$ is the open subscheme of $V_{g+1}$ consisting of all the pairs $(q,f)$ such that the intersection $Q\cap F$ of the associated plane curves is smooth, i.e. the intersection consists of $2g+2$ distinct points.

-Let $D'$ be the complement of $U'$ in $V_{g+1}$.
-It is easy to see that $D'$ is a closed subscheme of codimension $1$.
+Let $D'$ be the complement of $U'$ in $V_{g+1}$, which is a closed subscheme of codimension $1$.
 In this section, we will always assume $n=g+1$.
 The localization exact sequence in this case is

 Observe that $V_n$ is a $\GLt\times\Gm$-equivariant vector bundle over $\cl{S}$, from which we deduce